What Does Vision Tool-Use Reinforcement Learning Really Learn? Disentangling Tool-Induced and Intrinsic Effects for Crop-and-Zoom: Methodology

 \paragraph{Preliminaries and Problem Formulation} We study a VLM, denoted as $\Phi$, trained with RL to solve a set of visual tasks.
 We focus on the \textit{Vision Tool-Use RL} setting, where $\Phi$ may invoke visual tools (e.g., crop-and-zoom) during decoding to assist prediction.

-To track learning over training time $t \in [0, T]$, we evaluate each checkpoint under two inference protocols (\cref{fig:framework}a): \paragraph{Tool-free:} The model is not given any external tools, answers using only its intrinsic capability.
-Let $Acc_{\mathrm{wo}}(t)$ denote the task accuracy at checkpoint $t$ under this protocol. \paragraph{Tool-available:} The model is provided with the tool schema and may invoke the tool during decoding.
+To track learning over training time $t \in [0, T]$, we evaluate each checkpoint under two inference protocols (\cref{fig:framework}a): \paragraph{Tool-free:} The model is not given any external tools and answers from the original visual input.
+Let $Acc_{\mathrm{wo}}(t)$ denote the task accuracy at checkpoint $t$ under this tool-free protocol, which we use as a practical reference for tool-free behavior. \paragraph{Tool-available:} The model is provided with the tool schema and may invoke the tool during decoding.
 Let $Acc_{\mathrm{w}}(t)$ denote the task accuracy at checkpoint $t$ under this protocol.
+We use \emph{intrinsic capability} to refer to the model's ability to solve a task without executing external tools.
+Operationally, we measure it using the tool-free protocol, i.e., $Acc_{\mathrm{wo}}(t)$ on the same checkpoint.
+This is a practical operationalization rather than a claim that all tool-independent capability is perfectly isolated from tool exposure during RL training.
+Both quantities are measured on the same checkpoint; the contrast is between inference protocols, not between separately trained models.

 We measure progress as the change in accuracy from the initial checkpoint ($t=0$), and define the tool-free and tool-available drifts as